agrawalneel25/jb1-prediction/README.md

 --
 Trends
 --

-For the 50 timesteps before each incident window, a shared stress signal ramps from 0 to 1 and pushes all causally-linked sensors upward.
+For the 50 timesteps before each incident window, a shared stress signal ramps from 0 to 1 and pushes all linked sensors upward.
 This creates the inherent predictability that classifiers use.

-`sensor_d` is given only a tiny stress response, making it a near-distractor.
+`sensor_d` is given only a tiny stress response, making it a distractor.
 A well-trained model should learn to down-weight it.

 ---

 ## Sliding-window formulation

-Raw time series data is not directly consumable by a tabular classifier.
+Raw time series data is not directly consumable.
 `src/windowing.py` converts it into (X, y) pairs:

 ```